Chan Ho-tin

-Andy Chan Ho-tin (born 6 September 1990) is a Hong Kong pro-independence political activist.
+Andy Chan Ho-tin (陳浩天; born 6 September 1990) is a Hong Kong pro-independence political activist.
 He is a founding member and the convenor of the Hong Kong National Party, the first party to advocate for Hong Kong independence.

 Chan attracted media attention when the Hong Kong government strongly criticised his activities after the establishment of the Hong Kong National Party.
 In the 2016 Hong Kong Legislative Council election, his candidature was disqualified by the returning officer for New Territories East, due to his political stance on secession and independence of Hong Kong from the People's Republic of China.

 Early life and education

 Chan was born in Hong Kong in 1990 and studied engineering and business administration at the Hong Kong Polytechnic University (HKPU).
 He first participated in politics when he joined the 2014 Hong Kong protests (dubbed the "Umbrella Revolution") against the Chinese government's decision to set restrictions on the nominating method of the candidates for the 2017 Hong Kong Chief Executive election.
 He was one of the protesters who went to the scene after the police's clearance of the "civic square" occupied by the protesters on 27 September.